ilysslor/asc-2026-pendulum-animations/readme.md

 # Double pendulum GIFs

-All GIFs will load in this file.
-To see each individual family one at a time, navigate to `families/`
+**May be slow, especially on poor internet**: this file shows all GIFs.
+To see GIFs for any one family only, navigate to `families/`